ServiceStackApps/HelloMobile/README.md

 ### Shared Gateway

-The Shared Gateway shows an example of reusing shared app logic across all Client Apps with a [Shared.Client](https://github.com/ServiceStackApps/HelloMobile/tree/master/src/Shared.Client) project which contains an example of a high-level gateway that provides a facade over using Typed DTOs with the Service Clients directly.
-The [Shared.Client.csproj](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Shared.Client/Shared.Client.csproj) is also multi-targeted and is used to support both .NET Standard 2.0 and .NET Framework clients.
+The Shared Gateway shows an example of reusing shared app logic across all Client Apps with the [Shared.Client](https://github.com/ServiceStackApps/HelloMobile/tree/master/src/Shared.Client) project which contains an example of a high-level gateway that provides a facade over using Typed DTOs and Service Clients directly.
+The [Shared.Client.csproj](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Shared.Client/Shared.Client.csproj) is also multi-targeted and used to support both .NET Standard 2.0 and .NET Framework clients.

 ## Xamarin.iOS

 ![](https://raw.githubusercontent.com/ServiceStackApps/HelloMobile/master/screenshots/ios.png)

-An additional constraint for developing iOS Apps in Visual Studio is needing to have a Mac with Xcode installed which is what's used to build your App and run the iOS Simulator or if preferred you can deploy and run your App directly on your iOS device.
+An additional constraint for developing iOS Apps in Visual Studio is needing to have a Mac with Xcode installed which is what's used to build your App and run it in the iOS Simulator or if preferred it can be deployed and run directly on your iOS device.

 This also means that when running your iOS App it's either running from the iOS Simulator on your Mac or remotely on your iOS Device.
-In both cases you'll need to replace [Config.UseNetworkIp](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/ServiceModel/Config.cs) with your local Network IP Address which the iOS App uses to call back into your local pc where your ServiceStack Server is running:
+In either case you'll need to replace [Config.UseNetworkIp](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/ServiceModel/Config.cs) with your local Network IP Address which the iOS App uses to call back into your local pc where your ServiceStack Server is running:

 ```csharp
 private const string BaseUrl = Config.UseNetworkIp; //http://10.0.x.x:5000